-OTV-6 features a new service module added to the aft of the spacecraft which gives it more room for payloads and experiments.8 One of these experiments is the satellite FalconSAT8, built by students at the USAF academy.9 OTV-6 also tested an on-orbit power beaming system (PRAM), that collects solar power and transforms it into a microwave beam.10 Russian sources claim that in October 2021, OTV-6 released a small object that spent a day about 200 meters away from OTV-6 before moving away entirely.11 OTV-6 landed in November 2022 after spending 908 days in orbit, which is a new record for the X-37B.12
+OTV-6 featured a new service module added to the aft of the spacecraft which gave it more room for payloads and experiments.
+One of these experiments was the satellite FalconSAT-8, built by students at the USAF academy.
+OTV-6 also tested an on-orbit power beaming system (PRAM), that collected solar power and transforms it into a microwave beam.
+Russian sources claim that in October 2021, OTV-6 released a small object that spent a day about 200 meters away from OTV-6 before moving away entirely.
+OTV-6 landed in November 2022 after spending 908 days in orbit, which is a new record for the X-37B.